Aaron-Bopp/TIM/40_Evergreens/Basic tools for working with plaintext.md

 aliases:
   - null
 tags: created/evergreen/2021/11/16, node/evergreen
-sr-due: 2021-12-31
+sr-due: 2022-02-21
-sr-interval: 23
+sr-interval: 52
 sr-ease: 232
 ---

 #### [[Basic tools for working with plaintext]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-Being able to programatically process information can be an incredible boon for knowledge workers.
+Being able to programmatically process information can be an incredible boon for knowledge workers.
 Learning some of these tools will immediately expand the possibilities of what information you can access.
 ^[[[Note storage is important because it defines how you access and retain knowledge]]]

 Now if you are ready to learn or just need to brush up on your skills, here are some resources: